 The number of attitude timelines and their content should be agreed to on a case-by-case basis between the participating agencies and documented in an ICD.

-An attitude timeline shall describe the attitude of a spacecraft or any of its articulate parts over a period of time.

 For each attitude block the attitude shall be defined over a certain interval of time by means of the block element.

-pointing request elements
+Pointing request elements

 pointing request elements overview

-The format of the text data contained in XML elements shall be consistent with the data types defined in Table 1.
+The text data contained in XML elements shall be formatted according to the data types defined in Table 1.

-In a pointing request, only XML elements describing the specific physical or mathematical entity types defined in Table 2 shall be used.
+Only XML elements describing the specific physical or mathematical entity types defined in Table 2 shall be used.

 The attributes and/or child elements or text contents of the XML elements defining the respective entity type shall be as defined in section 3.3.2.